 See it, Say it, Change it

-This year the UN Committee on the Rights of the Child will be looking at whether the UK is doing enough to respect, protect and fulfil children’s human rights.
-CRAE’s See it, Say it, Change It project supports children and young people a chance to tell their side of the story to the Committee, and to campaign for change.
+This year the UN Committee on the Rights of the Child (the UN Committee) completed its examination of the UK Government to find out if it is doing enough to respect, protect and fulfil children’s human rights.
+CRAE’s See it, Say it, Change It project supported children and young people in England to tell their side of the story to the Committee, and will soon be launching a child-led campaign for change on homelessness.

-- If you are working with children and young people and would like support in introducing them to chidlren's rights we offer a number of resources.
+If you are working with children and young people and would like support in introducing them to children's rights we offer a number of resources.
 Click Support to find out more.

 You can also learn more about the UN Committee on the Rights of the Child following the links below.